Barkerville is 75% wheelchair accessible which includes the historic town and our campgrounds. Please be patient as we continue to make improvements.

 Natural and cultural resources such as rocks, fossils, artifacts, antlers, wildflowers, nests, or bottles, are protected and must be left undisturbed for others to discover and enjoy.
 Archaeological artifacts should be left in place.
 If you believe an item may be especially significant, leave the item in place, mark the location, and notify Barkerville staff.

 Parking is permitted in designated areas only.

-Pets are permitted only in designated areas and must be always on a leash.
-For the protection of visitors, livestock, and wildlife, pets are not permitted in Barkerville’s Heritage Zone during the main season.
-Day use dog kennels are available for rent at the Barkerville Welcome Centre.
+- Pets are permitted only in designated areas and must be always on a leash.
+For the protection of visitors, livestock, and wildlife, pets are not permitted in Barkerville’s Heritage Zone during our main season and special events.
+Day use dog kennels are available during our main season for rent at the Barkerville Welcome Centre.